The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Introduction

-In this work, we develop an approach to electrodynamics on bounded subdomains of the three-sphere via the Biot-Savart operator.
-We provide integral formulas for Maxwell's equations and show precisely when $BS$ acts as a right inverse operator to curl.
-Our formulas are geometrically meaningful, in that their integrands are preserved by orientation-preserving isometries of $S^3$.
-Though verifying that Maxwell's equations hold on orientable 3-manifolds is an elementary exercise in differential forms, there exists a paucity of geometric formulas for electrodynamics in the presence of curvature; we aim to remedy this situation.

-Electrodynamics on the entire 3-sphere was developed in \cite{MR2392864}, with applications to geometric knot theory and to the helicity of vector fields.
-Electrodynamics on compact subdomains (with boundary) of $S^3$ is the natural analog of the Euclidean setting, and it raises a rich and interesting set of issues: \begin{itemize} \item The Hodge Decomposition Theorem for vector fields on $\Omega$ is more complicated than on the three-sphere, because curl is no longer a self-adjoint operator and divergence is no longer the (negative) adjoint of gradient. \item Current flows on bounded domains can deposit electric charge on boundaries and thereby affect Maxwell's equations. \item Nonsingular current flows can be restricted to tubular neighborhoods of knots, enabling connections between the writhing number of the core knot and both the helicity and flux of these flows. \end{itemize}

 For modeling helicity and MHD on open, unbounded domains, such as the exterior of the sun in a Euclidean universe, the methods referenced above have had limited success.
-We propose an alternative for solar physics: modeling the universe as a giant three-sphere, and viewing the exterior of the sun as $S^3$ minus a ball, which forms a compact domain.
-The results herein might produce a useful model of solar plasmas.
+We propose an alternative for solar physics: modeling the universe as a three-sphere of large radius so that the exterior of the sun forms a compact domain, $S^3$ minus a ball.
+The results herein might lead to a more useful model for certain solar plasmas.